zeekus/textfiles/hpc/docker/readme.md

+Here’s the revised documentation with improved Markdown formatting and structure:

 ## Documentation for Compiling SCHISM on Docker

 This document outlines the steps to compile SCHISM using a Docker container configured with Spack.
 The Docker build information is based on a custom Ubuntu image that sets up a Spack environment with the necessary dependencies.